AuditMate-Software-Solutions/auditmate/README.md

 AuditMate records factual system evidence.
 It does not judge, score, or interpret results.

-It is used for audits, incident response, change tracking, system verification, and forensics.
+It is used for:
+- audits
+- incident response
+- change tracking
+- system verification
+- forensics

 ---